GWC-DCMB/curriculum-notebooks/paper/paper.md

 1. Each lesson ends with a summary of core skills presented within the material.
-1. Each short lesson is also accompanied by a subsequent 10-minute independent practice, providing further opportunity for practical experience implementing the coding skill at hand and testing their understanding of the content.
+1. Each short lesson is also accompanied by a subsequent 10-minute independent practice, providing further opportunity for practical experience implementing the coding skill at hand and testing students understanding of the content.

 This curriculum was originally developed for in-person instruction, but the onset of the COVID-19 pandemic necessitated restructuring to a virtual format.